 Real Estate Exam Length

-The length of time you have to take your real estate exam will depend on the state you live in, but will likely be around 180 minutes.
+The length of time you have to take your real estate exam will depend on the state you live in, but on average will be around 180 minutes.
 From the time you arrive at the testing facility to the time you leave, you should expect the whole real estate exam process to take roughly four hours.

-Your test will likely be broken into multiple times sections, each containing a certain amount of multiple choice questions.
+Your test will be broken into multiple times sections, each containing a certain amount of multiple choice questions.
 For example, the Texas real estate exam is broken down into two sections, one for the national portion of the exam and another for the state-specific portion.
 For more information on your specific exam, be sure to research your state’s requirements before heading to the testing facility.

-Real Estate Exam Tips
+Real Estate Test Taking Tips

 The real estate exam will not only test your knowledge and ability to retain the information you learned throughout your prelicense course, but will also test your ability to perform under pressure.